pranavrele/gist/README.md

 <i class="fa fa-twitter btn-twitter"></i>
 ```

-If a social network of your choice is missing a custom color scheme, please feel free to send me an [Email](mailto:pranavrele@gmail.com) or send me a message via [Twitter](https://twitter.com/pranavrele).
+If a social network of your choice is missing a custom color scheme, please feel free to send me an [Email](mailto:pranavrele@gmail.com) or message me via [Twitter](https://twitter.com/pranavrele).

 ### Setting Up Animations